XMMGOF/pysas/README.md

 There are example scripts and Jupyter notebooks available on [GitHub demonstrating how to use pySAS](https://github.com/XMMGOF/pysas/tree/main/documentation).
 We are expanding the number of example scripts and Jupyter notebooks.

+### Contributing to PySAS

+We are using the package manager [uv](https://docs.astral.sh/uv/).
+This way every developer has the same python and package versions.
+Before editing the code, install uv ([installing uv](https://docs.astral.sh/uv/getting-started/installation/)) on your machine.

+When you have uv installed, `cd` into the root directory of `pysas` in your favorite terminal and execute `uv sync`.
+This will create a `.venv` directory in the root directory, which contains all the packages.
+Point your IDE to use `.venv/bin/python` as the python executable for this project.

+One of the installed packages is [`pre-commit`](https://pre-commit.com), but it is not yet initialized.
+This will be done in near future.

 ### FAQ

 Q: Will this break my SAS inatallation?